lavandongen/dom-confetti-vue/README.md

 # Vue Confetti (TypeScript)
+A conversion from dom-confetti (https://github.com/daniel-lundin/dom-confetti) from React to a Vue component that uses TypeScript.

+## Requirements
+This file uses `TypeScript` make sure your Vue project runs using TypeScript using the `Class-Style` based implementation.

+If you wish to use this without TypeScript, [Claudia Ochoa](https://github.com/claudia-ochoa) made a conversion from this to vanilla Vue that can be found here: https://github.com/claudia-ochoa/vue-confetti

+## Usage
 Move the `.vue` file to your components folder and import it as usual.
 Then wherever you import the file position the pixel wherever you want it.
 And pass a config if you want.

 ## Example